syne-tune/syne-tune/docs/faq.md

 you can run `pip install 'syne-tune[X]'` where `X` can be
 * `gpsearchers`: For built-in Gaussian process based optimizers
 * `aws`: AWS SageMaker dependencies
-* `raytune`: For Ray Tune optimizers
+* `raytune`: For Ray Tune optimizers, installs all Ray Tune dependencies
 * `benchmarks`: For installing dependencies required to run all benchmarks
 * `blackbox-repository`: Blackbox repository for simulated tuning
 * `yahpo`: YAHPO Gym surrogate blackboxes
 * `kde`: For BOHB
 * `botorch`: Bayesian optimization from BOTorch
+* `dev`: For developers who want to extend Syne Tune
 * `extra`: For installing all the above
 * `bore`: For Bore optimizer

 For instance, `pip install 'syne-tune[gpsearchers]'` will install Syne Tune along with many built-in Gaussian process optimizers.

 To install the latest version from git, run the following: